 \subsubsection{Warm Coronal Loops}

 Loops are the most common feature observed in the corona \citep{Reale:2014}.
 The middle row of \figref{fig:ar_zem_later} shows prominent coronal loops that are observed in intermediate temperatures (warm loops) as arches reaching tens of Mm over the solar surface.
 At the beginning of the animation, we can see several loops with apexes at $z{\approx}40$ to 60\,Mm in the bin of $\log T{=}[6.2,6.4)$.
 At the same time, it is more difficult to isolate a single loop from the bin of $\log T{=}[6.4,6.6)$, but there are many thin threads above the rather diffusive background.
-In the bin of $\log T{=}[6.6,6.8)$, we can identify a wide loop-like arch that roots at $x{\approx}45$ and 125\,Mm and reaches about $z{\approx}$70\,Mm at apex.
+In the bin of $\log T{=}[6.6,6.8)$, we can identify a wide loop-like arch that roots at $x{\approx}45$ and 125\,Mm and reaches about $z{\approx}$70\,Mm at the apex.

-In the following 30 minutes, the loop-like arch in the hotter bin in the middle row slightly decays and several bright loops gradually appear as whole arches in the cooler bin.
+In the following 30 minutes, the loop-like arch in the hotter bin in the middle row slightly decays, and several bright loops gradually appear in the cooler bin.
 At $t{=}31$\,h, these loops can be seen in the cooler bin as nice arches with apexes at $z{\approx}$60 to 80\,Mm and feet separations of about 80\,Mm.
-These geometry properties are consistent with the structure that was identified earlier in the hotter bin.
-All these behaviors give a clear evidence that the new loops seen in the cooler bin result from pre-existing structures cooling down from higher temperatures.
-In the next 30\,minutes after $t{=}31$\,h, the loops vary constantly as existing bright threads may disappear and new threads also form.
-But the overall structures in the bins in the middle row of \figref{fig:ar_zem_later} do not change significantly.
+These geometric properties are consistent with the structure that was identified earlier in the hotter bin.
+All these signatures provide clear evidence that the new loops seen in the cooler bin result from pre-existing structures cooling down from higher temperatures.
+In the next 30 minutes after $t{=}31$\,h, the loops vary constantly as existing bright threads may disappear and new threads also form.
+However, the overall structures in the bins in the middle row of \figref{fig:ar_zem_later} do not change significantly.

-The cooling behaviors are very often observed in real coronal loops \citep[e.g,][]{Schrijver:2001,Winebarger+al:2003,Winebarger+Warren:2005,Viall+Klimchuk:2012,LiLeping+al:2015,Froment+al:2015}.
-This have been suggested as an evidence of impulsive heating in coronal loops and an explanation on warm loops whose observational properties are inconsistent with predictions of hydrostatic equilibrium \citep{Aschwanden+al:2001,Warren+al:2002,Warren+al:2003,Klimchuk+al:2010}.
-While in our simulation, non-equilibrium is the most common state of coronal loops over actively evolving active regions.
+The cooling behavior is very often observed in real coronal loops \citep[e.g,][]{Schrijver:2001,Winebarger+al:2003,Winebarger+Warren:2005,Viall+Klimchuk:2012,LiLeping+al:2015,Froment+al:2015}.
+This has been suggested as evidence of impulsive heating in coronal loops and an explanation for warm loops whose observational properties are inconsistent with predictions of hydrostatic equilibrium \citep{Aschwanden+al:2001,Warren+al:2002,Warren+al:2003,Klimchuk+al:2010}.
+In our simulation, non-equilibrium is the most common state of coronal loops over actively evolving active regions.